Altimis/Scweet/README.md

 - 'Comments' : number of comments
 - 'Likes' : number of likes
 - 'Retweets' : number of retweets
-- 'Is_Promoted' : check if this it's a promoted tweet, since it would have nothing to do with out query.
+- 'Is_Promoted' : check if it's a promoted tweet, since it would have nothing to do with out query.

 **As a good example of the efficienty of this script, I could extract more than 30k tweets in 20 days for the query : "Tesla".**